pisv/gethandly.wiki-playground/Step-Two.md

 Let's get back to the `FooFile` and its `buildStructure` and `createStructuralAst` methods.

-The `FooFile` is the last openable element in our model hierarchy.
+The `FooFile` is the innermost openable element in our model hierarchy.
 Elements inside a source file are *never* openable because the source file always builds all of its inner structure in one go by parsing the text contents, as we shall soon see.